Checkout Fee: Charging Credit Card Fees to Customers

 - Online merchants have to let customers know about checkout fees on the first page of their website that references card brands.

 - Checkout fees need to appear as a separate item on receipts.
-In many cases, your merchant service provider will need to program point of sale terminals to meet this requirement.
+In many cases, your merchant service provider will need to program your point of sale terminals to meet this requirement.
+Contact them with questions.

 Pros and Cons of Checkout Fees

 Deciding to surcharge isn't easy — there are pros and cons to doing so, and you should carefully weigh the costs and benefits for your business.
 The benefits are fairly straightforward:

 - Surcharging can help your bottom line.
 It's unlikely you'll be able to completely eliminate your credit card processing costs by adding checkout fees, but you can defray a large percentage of them.
 A "heads up" - several industry insiders have predicted that processors will charge businesses the usual rate for any checkout fees added to transactions, so be aware that businesses that surcharge could actually see their processing costs increase.

 - If processing costs are built in to your prices, it's possible that surcharging will allow you to lower prices across the board.
 This, in turn, could make your business more competitive, especially if most of your customers pay with cash, check, or debit cards.